FAQS

 What is external beam radiation therapy?

 During external beam radiation therapy, a beam of radiation is directed through the skin to the cancer and the immediate surrounding area in order to destroy the main tumor and any nearby cancer cells.
-To minimize side effects, the treatments are typically given five days a week, Monday through Friday, for a number of weeks.
+The treatments are typically given five days a week, Monday through Friday, for a number of weeks.
 This allows doctors to get enough radiation into the body to kill the cancer while giving healthy cells time each day to recover.

 The radiation beam is usually generated by a machine called a linear accelerator.
 The linear accelerator, or linac, is capable of producing high-energy X-rays and electrons for the treatment of your cancer.
 Using high-tech treatment planning software, your treatment team controls the size and shape of the beam, as well as how it is directed at your body, to effectively treat your tumor while sparing the surrounding normal tissue.
 Several special types of external beam therapy are discussed in the next sections.
 These are used for specific types of cancer, and your radiation oncologist will recommend one of these treatments if he or she believes it will help you.